How To Seal Garage Doors

 IMPORTANT

 Flood Paste in a Cartridge is the base coat for your first layer of protection.
-Use a gloved finger, gap filler tool, or similar tool to push into all seams and openings to help create a watertight seal.
+Use a gloved finger, Flex Gap Filler tool, or similar tool to push into all seams and openings to help create a watertight seal.
 Always be cautious of any sharp objects that may cause injury.

 Apply Paste